vividf/AWML/projects/TransFusion/README.md

 ### Failed to create TensorRT engine

 Currently `mmdeploy` supports CUDA 11 only, where autoware-ml Docker image base on CUDA 12.
-You can validate missing mmdeploy's missing dependencies with command:
+You can validate mmdeploy's missing dependencies with command:

 ```sh
 ldd /opt/conda/lib/python3.10/site-packages/mmdeploy/lib/libmmdeploy_tensorrt_ops.so